Floer theory and flips: Compactness

-To show the (Markings) property, note that each connected component $C_i$ of $u^{-1}(D)$ has surface part $S \cap C_i$ either a point $z_i$ or a union of sphere and disk components.
-In the first case, the intersection multiplicity $m(z_i)$ with the divisor at the point $z_i$ is positive while in the second, the intersection multiplicity at each node connecting the component $C_i$ with the rest of the domain $C$ is positive.
+We show that the limit constructed in the previous paragraph is adapted, that is, interior leaves correspond to intersections with the Donaldson hypersurface.
+By definition we have $J_\Gamma(x,z) = J_D (x) , \ \forall x \in D.$ Now $J_D \in \J^*(X,D,J,\theta,n(\Gamma_i,k))$ was chosen so that $D$ contains no non-constant $J_D$-holomorphic spheres.
+To show the (Leaf axiom) property, note that each connected component $C_i$ of $u^{-1}(D)$ has surface part $S_i = S \cap C_i$ either a point $z_i$ or a union of sphere and disk components.
+In the first case, the intersection multiplicity $m(z_i)$ with the divisor at the point $z_i$ is positive while in the second, the intersection multiplicity $m(w)$ at each node $w \in S_i$ connecting the component $S_i$ with the rest of the domain $S - S_i$ is positive.
 In the first case, by topological invariance of the intersection multiplicity there exists a sequence $z_\nu$ of isolated points in $u_\nu^{-1}(D)$ with positive intersection multiplicity converging to $z_i$.
-By the (Markings) property of $u_\nu$, the points $z_\nu$ must be markings.
+By the (Leaf axiom) property of $u_\nu$, the points $z_\nu$ must be markings.
 Hence $z_i$ is a marking as well.
 In the second case, the positivity of the intersection multiplicity implies that there exists a sequence of points $z_{\nu,i} \in u_\nu^{-1}(D) \subset C_\nu$ converging to $C_i$.
-Either $z_{\nu,i}$ are isolated, or lie on some sequence of connected components $C_{\nu,i}$ of $u_\nu^{-1}(D) \subset C_\nu$ on which $u_\nu$ is constant in which case any limit point of $C_{\nu,i}$ lies in $C_i$.
-Since each $C_{\nu,i}$ contains a marking by the (Markings) property, so does $C_i$.
+Either $z_{\nu,i}$ are isolated in $u_\nu^{-1}(D)$, or lie on some sequence of connected components $C_{\nu,i}$ of $u_\nu^{-1}(D) \subset C_\nu$ on which $u_\nu$ is constant in which case any limit point of $C_{\nu,i}$ lies in $C_i$.
+Since each $C_{\nu,i}$ contains a marking by the (Leaf axiom) property, so does $C_i$.
 Note that if $u_\nu(z_{i,\nu}) \in D$ then $u(z_i) \in D$, by convergence on compact subsets of complements of the nodes.
-This shows the (Markings) property.
+This shows the (Leaf axiom) property.